 As I earlier mentioned, nearly all of my custom ProPhoto clients use the built-in ProPhoto form module for their Lead Capture needs.
 And they are 100% happy with it!

 However, the built-in ProPhoto form module does not include workflows and advanced features you will find in most CRM systems (or platforms) such as Dubsado, 17hats, etc. If you’re looking for a CRM for your Photography or Creative Business you can try Dubsado (and if you decide to stay with it you will get 20% off your first month or year if you create an account using my Dubsado link).

-So, if you do need any extra or special features other than a simple email notification and storage of your Lead Capture Form submissions you will need to find and select a CRM system that is suitable for your needs.
+So, if you do need any special features other than a simple email notification and storage of your Lead Capture Form submissions you will need to find and select a CRM system that is suitable for your needs.

 I mostly work with Photographers (I also work with some creative business owners) and almost all of them use any of the following: Dubsado, 17hats, or Tave.

 How to add a ProPhoto form to your website?